20 French Conjunctions to Make Your Sentences Flow Effortlessly

 Example: J’aime ma maman et mon papa.
 (I love my mom and my dad.)

-In some cases, it can be used to combine two separate clauses.
+It can also be used to combine two separate clauses:

 6. Ou — Or